The Teal Pumpkin Project Now Has an Interactive Map for Halloween!

 What is the Teal Pumpkin Project?

 The Teal Pumpkin Project was created by FARE with the idea to give out non-food items so kids are able to participate in the fun holiday, but not receive things that can make them sick.
-By setting out a teal pumpkin, you tell parents it’s safe for children with allergies to stop at your home and trick or treat.
+By setting out a teal pumpkin, you’re signaling to parents that it’s safe for children with allergies to stop at your home and trick or treat.

-Here’s what my Hip2Save sidekick Jami said about The Teal Pumpkin Project:
+Here’s what one Hip2Save reader said about The Teal Pumpkin Project:

 “I love The Teal Pumpkin Project!
 My best friend’s son has very severe allergies to just about everything and she has always participated in the Teal Pumpkin Project.
 I have also always tried to be mindful of all kids with allergies since my daughter is not severely allergic but suffers from colon issues and we have had to adjust her diet many times over the years.”